-Trapped Mont Blanc cable car passengers brought to safety
+Trapped, shaken Mont Blanc cable car passengers brought to safety

-CHAMONIX, France Rescuers brought 33 people trapped overnight in cable cars high over the glaciers of Mont Blanc to safety on Friday morning after technicians repaired the ride's tangled cables, the operator said.
+CHAMONIX, France (Reuters) - Thirty-three tourists who were trapped overnight in cable cars high above the glaciers of Mont Blanc were brought to safety on Friday morning after technicians repaired tangled cables, the operator said.

 Emergency workers had scrambled at first light to rescue the stranded people, who included a child, after the ride jammed at 5.30 p.m.
 (1530 GMT) on Thursday.

-More than 110 people were initially trapped on the 5 km (3 mile) ride between two mountain peaks at an altitude of over 3,000 metres (9,840 feet) when three cables snared.
+More than 110 people were initially trapped on the 5 km (3 mile) ride between two mountain peaks at an altitude of over 3,000 meters (9,840 feet) when three cables snared.

-One group evacuated from the dangling cable cars on Friday morning were seen in a cafe at the base of the ride in the French town of Chamonix, as police and camera crews swarmed outside.

 Four helicopters rescued 65 people from the four-person cable cars before night fell over Mont Blanc, the highest mountain in the Alps, and dropped emergency blankets and bottles of water for those left stuck.